mbeddr/mps-platform-docs/src/doc/docs/gotchas/languages/baselanguage.md

 !!! warning "TextGen not found for concept of X language."

-    Bug.
+    Bug (can't find ticket).
 Wrong generator order of languages.
 The generators of language x are executed first and then the generator of the var variable.
 It should be the other way around.
 You can specify a custom generation plan to fix this issue.

 ## Closures (jetbrains.mps.baselanguage.closures)